First Known Use of bioinformatics

 - —Jeffry Steele, The Chicago Tribune, 7 Jan.
 2007

-What made you look up bioinformatics?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up bioinformatics?
+Please tell us where you read or heard it (including the quote, if possible).